How to Organize a Wine Tasting Fundraiser

 Successful fundraising events hinge on the recruitment and action of a strong leadership team.
-Ideally your team should be comprised of individuals with diverse skills and talents that share a common interest in the organization’s success.
-It is also highly suggested that you get knowledgeable donors and board members involved on your event planning committee.
-They may not know about fundraising, but they’ve been to other wine tasting events to know what works and what doesn’t.
+Ideally, your team should be comprised of individuals with diverse skills and talents that share a common interest in the organization’s success.
+It is also highly suggested that you get knowledgeable donors and board members on your event planning committee.
+They may not know about fundraising, but they’ve been to other wine tasting events to know what works and doesn’t.

 Working smart at this stage of the game requires delegation.
 Consider assigning a person (or team of people) to the following project areas: